-Nature of Program: Like HUD's Graduated Mortgage Payment Insurance (Section 245), Section 245(a) targets early homeownership by helping first time homebuyers and others with limited incomes, particularly young families who expect their income to rise but may not yet be able to handle all of the upfront and monthly costs involved in home buying.
-Section 245(a) allows mortgage payments to be tailored to their expanding incomes and allows homebuyers the opportunity to buy a home sooner than they could with regular financing.
-This program adds an innovative twist to this basic product: growing equity mortgages (GEMS) enable the homeowner to apply scheduled increases in monthly payments to the outstanding principal balance of their mortgage and thereby to considerably shorten the term of the mortgage.
+The Growing Equity Mortgage Insurance (GEM) program enables the homeowner to apply scheduled increases in monthly payments to the outstanding principal balance of their mortgage and thereby considerably shorten the term of the mortgage.
 This reduced term and the faster repayment of principal make GEMS more attractive to lenders and investors than other fixed-rate investments.
 GEMS are eligible for insurance under Section 203(b) for one- to four-family homes, Section 203(k) for home purchase or refinancing and rehabilitation, Section 203(n) for shares in cooperative housing, and Section 234(c) for units in condominiums.
 GEMs must meet all the requirements of the section under which they are being insured with certain exceptions.
-(The Section 245(b) program, which permitted negative amortization, has been terminated.)

-Applicant Eligibility: All FHA-approved lenders may make GEMS available to anyone who intends to use the mortgage property as their primary residence and who expects to see their income rise appreciably in the future.
+Applicant Eligibility: All FHA-approved lenders may make GPMS and GEMS available to persons who intend to use the mortgage property as their primary residence and who expects to see their income rise appreciably in the future.

-Legal Authority: Section 245(a), National Housing Act (12 U.S.C.
+Legal Authority: Section 245(a) of the National Housing Act (12 U.S.C.
 1715z-10(a)).
-Regulations are in 24 CFR 203.47.
+Regulations are at 24 CFR 203.45 and 203.47.

-Administering Office: Assistant Secretary for Housing-Federal Housing Commissioner, U.S. Department of Housing and Urban Development, Washington, DC 20410-8000.
+Administering Office: Assistant Secretary for Housing-Federal Housing Commissioner U.S. Department of Housing and Urban Development, Washington, DC 20410-8000.

 Information Sources: Administering office and HUD field offices.
-On the Web: www.hud.gov/progdesc/245a-df.cfm
+On the Web: www.hud.gov/offices/hsg/sfh/ins/245a-df.cfm